Center for American Women and Politics

 The Center for American Women and Politics (CAWP) is a unit of the Eagleton Institute of Politics at Rutgers, The State University of New Jersey.
 Established in 1971, it is nationally and internationally recognized as the leading source of scholarly research and current data about U.S. women's political participation.
 Its mission is "to promote greater knowledge and understanding about women's participation in politics and government and to enhance women's influence and leadership in public life."

 The Center provides current numbers and historical data about women in U.S. politics, including information about candidates and officeholders.
-It also reports information about gender patterns in voting, including gender gaps and the women's vote.
+It also reports information about gender patterns in voting, including gender gaps and women's votes.

 CAWP's research addresses emerging questions about American women's political participation.
 Areas of interest include candidate recruitment, candidates and campaigns, civic and political activism, the impact of women public officials, political parties, women and term limits, women political appointees, women of color in politics, and women voters and the gender gap.

-History of The Center for American Women and Politics (CAWP)
+History

 The Center for American Women and Politics was established in July 1971 at Rutgers University's Eagleton Institute of Politics with a grant from the Ford Foundation.
 This grant continued to fund the program for seven years.
 At the time there were only two women in the U.S. Senate and thirteen in the House of Representatives, no governors, and other levels of office were not counted.
 Because of this, many were not supportive of the research.
 The Center for American Women in politics was the first organization to actually identify the disparity in women's representation.

-The first directors of the Center were Dr. Ruth B. Mandel and Ida F.S.
+The first directors of the center were Dr. Ruth B. Mandel and Ida F.S.
 Schmertz.
 Dr. Mandel was the director of the center for 20 years.
 Debbie Walsh then served from 1995 to 1998 when Dr. Mary Hawkesworth took on the role.
 Walsh then took on the directorship again in 2001 and continues to hold that position.